-Also, the self-cutting threads on the AnyRidge implant makes placement easier, ensuring that a firm, stable connection is made between the implant and the bone when it’s first put in at either our Arlington or Southlake dental office.
+Also, the self-cutting threads on the AnyRidge implant makes placement easier, ensuring that a firm, stable connection is made between the implant and the bone when it’s first put in at either our Southlake dental office.
 What’s more, AnyRidge’s unique design makes it possible for the abutment to grip the jawbone more tightly, ensuring that your implant never becomes loose.

 - All-on-4 Solution

 - Immediate Placement with Bone Graft & Membrane

 - Patient Education

 How Much Do Dental Implants Cost?